 About the author: Laura Zielke

 Laura Zielke (ZELL-key) is a deep thinker and Bible scholar.
 She is not afraid to question tradition and challenges people to evaluate their beliefs according to the Scriptures.
 Laura earned her M-Div. from Midwestern Baptist Theological Seminary with an emphasis on Biblical Studies, Archaeology, and Languages.
 She has been blessed to serve as a lay leader in local churches for more than thirty years.
 Having been recognized as an outstanding leader, teacher, and entrepreneur, Laura serves as the Community Manager for the Nonprofit Leadership Lab (an organization dedicated to helping nonprofit leaders worldwide accomplish their mission), and she is on the board of directors at Shield Your Faith (an apologetics ministry).
 She and her husband of 21 years have one son who is in the 10th grade and homeschooled.
 Laura is an INTJ on the Meyers-Briggs Personality Type Indicator, and enjoys helping people discover more about themselves, the Lord, and their purpose in life.
 Connect with her on social media: @thezwomann (Facebook, Instagram, Twitter, and Pinterest).

-Acts Anointing Authenticity betrayal Bible book review brave Call to Ministry coloring crucifixion denial devotional Doing hard things early church end times Gethsemane Holy Spirit Holy Week Homeschooling Human Trafficking Jesus Judas Leadership Lord's Supper Luke Mark MBTI Parenting Passion Pentecost Personality Pesher Peter pilate prayer prophecy Resurrection Salvation Sanhedrin Second Temple Spiritual Disciplines spiritual growth Waiting women Women in Leadership
+Acts arrest Authenticity betrayal Bible book review brave Call to Ministry coloring crucifixion denial devotional Doing hard things early church end times Gethsemane Holy Spirit Holy Week Human Trafficking Jesus Judas Leadership Lord's Supper Luke Mark MBTI miracle Parenting Passion Pentecost Personality Pesher Peter pilate prayer prophecy Resurrection Salvation Sanhedrin Second Temple Spiritual Disciplines spiritual growth Waiting women Women in Leadership